hyginn/qqid/README.md

 ## 1.4  Q-words

 Q-words are the key to making QQIDs useful.
 Q-words (from "cue") are all the same length, so they align well in layout and tables, don't need to be padded to represent numbers, and they can be retrieved from a QQID with a simple `substr(x, 1, 4)` and `substr(x, 6, 9)`call.
 Three letter English words don't quite have the required variety to come up with pleasant, easily recognizable words.
 Five letter words are way more than we need.
-But four-letter English words are a good source, even though they are notorously not all suited for polite conversation.
+But four-letter English words are a good source, even though they are notoriously not all suited for polite conversation.
 A table of 1,024 four-letter words was hand-picked from a large frequency-sorted dictionary to yield short, unique words that ...

 * are monosyllabic (no `lama` or `lazy`),
 * are easy to spell and pronounce (no `czar`, no `adze`, no `cwms`),